University of FloridaSolutions for Your Life

 The thoracic spines of interrupta are yellowish brown, while those of suspensa are dark brown to black.
 The wing patterns of the two species, while similar, show characteristic difference.
 The wing pattern of interrupta is mostly yellowish with much less infuscation than that of suspensa, and the V band is not connected at its apex with the bands on the anterior portion of the wing, whereas in suspensa the V band is distinctly to narrowly connected with the S band on the anterior portion of the wing.

-A. interrupta is closely related to A. spatulata Stone, which has been recorded from the Rio Grande Valley in Texas, Tamaulipas and Baja California in Mexico, and in Panama, but the difference in the wing pattern is so constant that there is little difficulty in distinguishing the two.
-Furthermore, the two species occupy widely separated ranges, having no endemic species in common.
+Anastrepha interrupta is closely related to A. spatulata Stone, which has been recorded from the Rio Grande Valley in Texas, Tamaulipas and Baja California in Mexico, and in Panama; but the difference in the wing pattern is so constant that there is little difficulty in distinguishing the two.
+Furthermore, the two species occupy widely separated geographical ranges, having no endemic host species in common.

-Larva white; typical fruit fly shape (cylindrical-maggot shape, elongate, anterior end narrowed and somewhat curved ventrally, with anterior mouth hooks, ventral fusiform areas, and flattened caudal end); last instar larvae range in length from 7.5-9.4 mm; venter with fusiform areas on segments 2-10; anterior buccal carinae usually 14-19 in number; anterior spiracles nearly straight in lateral view but with ends somewhat curved, and with tubules averaging 10- 12 in number.
+The larva is white with the typical fruit fly shape: cylindrical-maggot shape, elongate, anterior end narrowed and somewhat curved ventrally, with anterior mouth hooks, ventral fusiform areas, and flattened caudal end.
+The last instar larvae range in length from 7.5–9.4 mm.
+The venter with fusiform areas on segments 2 through 10.
+The anterior buccal carinae are usually 14–19 in number.
+The anterior spiracles are nearly straight in lateral view but with ends somewhat curved, and with tubules averaging 10–12 in number.

 Figure 4.
 Larval head and buccal carinae of the schoepfia fruit fly, Anastrepha interrupta Stone.